Appstream-Studio/durable-patterns/README.md

 ```

 ## Roadmap
-- Updating orchestration status during execution
+- [ ] Updating orchestration status during execution
-- Support for lambdas instead of explicit `IPatternActivity` implementations
+- [ ] Support for lambdas instead of explicit `IPatternActivity` implementations
-- Naming the activities for easier debugging
+- [ ] Naming the activities for easier debugging
+- [ ] Add support for [Monitoring](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp-inproc#monitoring) pattern
+- [ ] Add support for [Human interaction](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp-inproc#human) pattern

+## Contributing
+Contributions to this open source library are highly appreciated!
+If you're interested in helping out, please feel free to submit a pull request with your changes.
+We welcome contributions of all kinds, whether it's bug fixes, new features, or just improving the documentation.
+Please ensure that your code is well-documented, tested, and adheres to the coding conventions used in the project.
+Don't hesitate to reach out if you have any questions or need help getting started.